Entropy-based models to randomize real-world hypergraphs: Results

 Communities are commonly understood as densely connected groups of nodes.
 Representing an hypergraph via its incidence matrix allows this statement to be made more precise from a statistical perspective: in fact, the null models discussed so far can be employed to test if any two nodes share a significantly large number of hyperedges - hence can be clustered together, should this be the case.
+In other words, it is possible to devise a `validation procedure' that filters the projection described by the matrix $\mathbf{W}$ by removing the entries that do not satisfy the requirement above.

 To this aim, we can adapt the recipe proposed in~\cite{Saracco2017} to project bipartite networks and summarised in the following.
 One, first, computes

 for each pair of nodes; $f(x)$ depends on the chosen null model: in case the RHM is employed, it coincides with the Binomial distribution $\text{Bin}(x|L,p)$; in case the HCM is employed, it coincides with the Poisson-Binomial distribution $\text{PoissBin}(x|L,\{p_{i\alpha}p_{j\alpha}\}_{\alpha=1}^L)$.
 Second, one implements the FDR procedure, designed to handle multiple tests of hypothesis~\cite{Benjamini1995}: in practice, after ranking the p-values in increasing order, i.e. $\text{p-value}_1\leq\text{p-value}_2\leq\dots\leq\text{p-value}_n$, one individuates the largest integer $\hat{i}$ satisfying the condition